weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		non-linear.
 This field is purely informational
 		only.

+"thread_throttle_mode":
+		Indicator (on some CPU models control) on Intel systems of how tasks running on threads of a physical core are throttled in cases where they request different memory bandwidth percentages:
+		"min" - the largest percentage is applied to all threads "max" - the smallest percentage is applied to all threads

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: